George W. Bush Presidential Center: Ownership transfer

 On November 16, 2022, the National Archives and Records Administration (NARA) transferred operations of the museum to the George W. Bush Foundation effective January 1, 2023.
 The transfer was originally agreed to in April 2022 but was paused due to concerns about whitewashing exhibits about controversial topics, an issue which has plagued non-NARA museums like the Richard Nixon Presidential Library and Museum.
 To alleviate this, the foundation is required to obtain NARA and historian input, clearly designate foundation and NARA spaces, and NARA will retain all ownership of presidential artifacts which are considered loaned to the foundation for display.

+Operations

+It was announced in August 2019 that the Center would be the eventual burial site of George W. and Laura Bush.

 Presidential library

 At 207000 sqft, it is the second-largest presidential library, behind only the Ronald Reagan Presidential Library in Simi Valley, California.
 Like most presidential libraries it includes a full-size replica of the Oval Office and the Resolute Desk where visitors may have their pictures taken with.
 Particular focus is made on Bush's decisions after the September 11, 2001 terrorist attacks, and includes artifacts from the event.
 Another section include "Decision Points" interactive exhibits about key events in his presidency, the title taken from Bush's memoir.
 Other exhibits include Hurricane Katrina and the 2008 financial crisis, and a collection of items from first ladies of the United States.
 A temporary exhibit hall has rotating exhibits from American history.
 Bush's paintings are also exhibited in the museum.
 There is a 14 acre native garden adjacent to the site dedicated to Laura Bush, and a farm-to-table restaurant, Café 43.